nlimpert/crosscut/guideline.rst

    Cherry-Picking
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   .. internal:: The preferred way of using codes from other branches is the use
+   .. role:author:: The preferred way of using codes from other branches is the
-      of :bash:`git cherry-pick`, but this may cause problems if a later commit in the other branch reverts the contained changes.
+      use of :bash:`git cherry-pick`, but this may cause problems if a later commit in the other branch reverts the contained changes.
 Be sure that the cherry-picked commit contains exactly what you want to be changed, and be sure that these changes are not temporarily.
 If you have concerns about the latter, ask the author of this commit.